jakeitegsy/lambda_deployer/README.md

 # lambda_deployer

-Package and Deploy AWS Lambda Functions and Layers
+- Packages and Deploys AWS Lambda Functions and Layers
+- Updates Lambda Functions it exists
+- Downloads Layer dependencies, package and deploy Layer
+- Updates Layer when it exists

 ## usage